nakanishidentallabinc/file_management/README.md

 ## Overview

 The Nakanishi Dental Lab File Management System is a light tool designed to search and manage dental case files and STL files.
-It provides a range of functionalities for searching, copying, and organizing files, streamlining the workflow for dental lab professionals.
+It provides functionalities for searching, copying, and organizing files, streamlining the workflow for dental lab professionals.

 ## Features